-Over the last 25 years, 41 percent of the national harvest was taken in the Mississippi flyway and 15 percent from the Atlantic flyway.
-Both had large harvests during the 1970s, followed by substantial declines through much of the 1980s, and substantial harvest increases during the 1990s.
+substantial declines through much of the 1980s, and substantial harvest increases during the 1990s.
 Duck harvests in the Mississippi flyway increased by 260 percent from 1988 to 1995, with a record 6.6 million ducks harvested in 1995 (Flather and others 1999).

 Trends in goose abundance were derived from surveys conducted in migration and wintering areas.
-Record numbers of geese were harvested for three consecutive years starting in 1993 along the Mississippi flyway (Figure 11).
+Record numbers of geese were harvested for three consecutive years starting in 1993 along the Mississippi flyway (fig. 1.11).
 After reaching a peak harvest of about 550,000 birds in 1983, the goose harvest in the Atlantic flyway declined to nearly 180,000 birds in 1995.

 Management units are traditionally used by agencies to report population trends of mourning doves and American woodcock.
 Both species are monitored using call-count surveys, which provide an index of population size.
 National trends in population indices for both species show evidence of declines, but the magnitude of the decline is greater for woodcock than for mourning doves.
-This pattern is confirmed by Breeding Bird Survey data, which indicate that doves declined annually at a rate of 0.3 percent compared to a 3.2 percent decline for woodcock over the 30-year period (Flather and others 1999).
+This pattern is confirmed by BBS data, which indicate